leifliddy/usb-watchdog/README.md

 Dec 22 08:53:59 black.example.com usb_watchdog.py[27005]: INFO     Dec 22 08:53:59: Pinging!
 ```

-I'll adjust the logging in a future uppdate to make it systemd compatible.
+I'll adjust the logging in a future update to make it systemd compatible.

+Also, you can start the service without needing the usb-watchdog plugged in.
+When/if the device is plugged in at a later time, the service will identify, connect, and start communicating with it.